skateman/hwping/README.md

 ## TODO
 - Listen to a nick other than `hwping`
-- High-precision timer for more precise positioning
+- High-precision timer for better positioning
-- Use event-based solution instead of threads
+- Event-based solution instead of threads
+- Specify different configuration file using an argument
+- Add a superuser to modify the list of authorized users during runtime
+- Convert to gem with `$PATH` executable
+- Tests & travis compatibility

 ## Credits
 The launcher code in `lib/launcher.rb` was inspired by [robhurring/thunder](https://github.com/robhurring/thunder).